freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/regular-expressions/use-capture-groups-to-search-and-replace.md

 </section>

 ## Instructions

 <section id='instructions'>

-Write a regex <code>fixRegex</code> using three capture groups that will search for each word in the string "one two three".
-Then update the <code>replaceText</code> variable to replace "one two three" with the string "three two one" and assign the result to the <code>result</code> variable.
-Make sure you are utilizing capture groups in the replacement string using the dollar sign (<code>$</code>) syntax.
+Write a regex `fixRegex` using three capture groups that will search for each word in the string "one two three".
+Then update the `replaceText` variable to replace "one two three" with the string "three two one" and assign the result to the `result` variable.
+Make sure you are utilizing capture groups in the replacement string using the dollar sign (`$`) syntax.

 </section>

 ## Tests

 <section id='tests'>

 ```yml